lk-geimfari/mimesis/docs/part_1.rst

     >>> from mimesis.enums import Gender
     >>> person = Personal('is')
     >>> for _ in range(0, 3):
+    ...     # Default gender value is None and this ...     # mean that this value is random.
     ...     person.full_name(gender=Gender.MALE)
     ...
     'Karl Brynjúlfsson'